ortus-docs/commandbox-docs/embedded-server/multi-site-support/defining-sites.md

 ```
 {% endcode %}

 System setting expansions will be processed in any of the site JSON files located via your file globbing patterns.
 If the `server.json` has a `sites` object AND a `siteConfigFiles` setting, all sites will be combined together.
-You choose the approach that fits your needs.
-An example of a single site JSON&#x20;
+Feel free to choose the approach that fits your needs!